Collections

 The AMCA Lab includes several collections of different materials, books, and objects.
 Here is a selection.

-This collection, donated by Butler alumnus Basil Vareltzis ‘82, is made up of ceramic vessels, coins, and lamps that were brought from Jordan in 1967.
-This collection was gifted to the AMCA Lab in 2023.
-This generous gift has created many new opportunities for research on ancient cultures in the Middle East.
+The Vareltzis Collection was donated by Butler alumnus Basil Vareltzis ‘82.
+This collection is made up of ceramic vessels, coins, and lamps from Jordan that were brought to the United States in 1967.
+Vareltzis gifted his Jordanian collection to the AMCA Lab in 2023.
+This generous gift has created many new opportunities to expand our research to ancient cultures in the Middle East.

-This collection, by far our largest, was donated to us by the Newfields Museum in Indianapolis.
-Making up a majority of our collection in the AMCA Lab, this collection contains hundreds of items ranging from ancient ceramic vessels , daily life items, a bronze statuette of hercules, an Ancient Egyptian wooden boat model, and much more.
+The Newfields Collection was donated to us by the Newfields Museum in Indianapolis.
+Making up a majority of our collection in the AMCA Lab, this collection contains hundreds of items ranging from ancient ceramic vessels, daily life items, a bronze statuette of Hercules, an Ancient Egyptian wooden boat model, and much more.

 Item Request Form